Many businesses reach a stage where they know they can't do it alone. So how do you know if you're really ready to hire a team and grow your business?

 As you set out to grow your business and your team, run it through the filter of these two questions.

 If you’ve discovered that you stand to lose out on things you want because of your hesitation in growing your business, it’s time to start growing a team.
-And if you’re impact on others is being stunted because you don’t have enough support in place, it’s also time to give your business the gift of help.
+And if your impact on others is being stunted because you don’t have enough support in place, it’s also time to give your business the gift of help.

 Now that you’ve made the decision to grow, you just need a plan in place to get yourself there.
 So next, ask yourself this question: